-The Memorial Grant provides up to $1,000.00 USD in travel assistance to a maximum of four (4) participants per FLI cohort.
-To be eligible, attendees must live or work outside the United States.
+The Memorial Grant provides up to $1,000.00 USD in travel assistance to each of a maximum of four participants per cohort attending the AIHA Future Leaders Institute (FLI).
+To be eligible, attendees must live or work outside of the United States.

 Applicants requesting consideration for the grant must submit an additional application form to the Future Leaders Institute Application Review Committee and meet all of the following criteria:

-- Be accepted into the Future Leaders Institute program;
+- Have been accepted into the Future Leaders Institute program;

-- Provide two examples of leadership and mentorship activity that demonstrate personal growth and stewardship for the next generation (e.g., committee participation, local section leadership, teaching/mentoring, community efforts, general leadership in the profession);
+- Two examples of leadership and mentorship activity which demonstrate personal growth and stewardship for the next generation (e.g., committee participation, local section leadership, teaching/mentoring, community efforts, general leadership in the profession);

 - Two letters of professional reference; and

 - Be willing to participate in an interview by The Synergist following attendance at the Future Leaders Institute.